MicrosoftDocs/SupportArticles-docs/support/windows/win32/geticmprofile-might-leak-one-or-more-handles-on-windows10.md

 ## Status

-Microsoft has confirmed that this is a problem in the Microsoft products that are listed at the beginning of this article.
+Microsoft has confirmed that this is a problem.

 ## More information